tiagolr/gate12/README.md

   * **Audio trigger** use audio transients to trigger the envelope
   * **Pattern sync** sync pattern changes to beat position
   * **Multi-point** selection and editting
+  * Patterns no longer need start and end points and can be rotated
+  * Other improvements and fixes

 ## Features